 Be respectful of the boundaries of others and mind my own business.

-Make amends to those I've harmed, regardless of their conduct with me.
+Make amends to those I've been harmful to, regardless of their conduct with me.

-Respect the power of nature, the authority of those who govern, and the teachers and healers I've been lucky enough to know.
+Respect the power of nature, the authority of those who govern, and the teachers and healers I've been lucky to get to know.

-Take good care of myself so I can meet my obligations, and give back to the people who survive me.
+Take good care of myself so I can fulfill my obligations, and give back to the people who survive me.

-Do right, and build my character, rather than focusing on feeling good.
+Do right to build character, rather than focusing on good feelings.

-Learn from my mistakes, and share the way out, not just the problem itself.
+Learn from my mistakes to share the way out, not just descriptions of the problems themselves.